 Take time to recover – book something to do after voting closes on __30th May 9am____.

 Fill in our candidate evaluation sessions to give feedback on your elections experience

-If you have any problems, please email us at democracy@warwicksu.
+If you have any problems, please email us at studentvoice@warwicksu.com

 GOOD LUCK TO ALL CANDIDATES, CAMPAIGN TEAMS AND ENJOY THE EXPERIENCE!